Learning Environment

 Other avenues to report mistreatment and talk about concerns

-Students can always speak directly with block directors and leads, clerkship directors, College mentors, counselors, staff members, the Office of Healthcare Equity, etc., when appropriate.
+Students can always speak directly with block directors and leads and clerkship directors, when appropriate.
 Note that this is outside the formal reporting process outlined above, thus certain protections may not be fully in place.
 Students who might also wish to make a formal report to an entity that is external to the School of Medicine have several options.
 Click here to learn more about these resources.
+Students may choose to discuss concerns with College mentors, counselors, staff members, the Office of Healthcare Equity, etc., to determine the best way to report.

 What are the protections for me against retaliation?